Skip to main content

 Is Convex Free?

 Yes!
-Convex is free for anyone to use and build applications upon, and always will be.
-We are building Convex for everyone to support the Internet of Value.
+Convex is free for anyone to use, and always will be.
+We are building Convex as an open public utility network for everyone to support the Internet of Value.

-To make use of the resources of the network, small transaction fees are charged using Convex Coins, which is the native utility token of the network.
-This is important for several reasons:
+When transacting on the network, small fees are charged using Convex Coins, which is the native utility token of the network.
+This is necessary for several reasons:

-• Compensate those who provide important secure infrastructure to the network (i.e. peer operators)
+• Compensate fairly those who provide important secure infrastructure to the network (i.e. peer operators)

 • Prevent denial of service attacks by people flooding the network with wasteful transactions.
 This makes it very expensive to launch such attacks.